- Get Involved

 The program was originally launched in five regional areas of the country: Boston, Chicago, Los Angeles, Minneapolis, and New York City.
-ACA now partners with UltraCamp Foundation and SCOPE to distribute Send a Child to Camp funds across the country.
+ACA now partners with UltraCamp Foundation, SCOPE, and ACA, New England Camp Champions to distribute Send a Child to Camp funds across the country.

 How will the children be selected to benefit from the Send a Child to Camp Fund?

 Currently, ACA is teaming up with local and regional organizations to identify children in need and select the recipients of Send a Child to Camp scholarships.
 ACA does not fund campers directly through parents and families; instead ACA-accredited camps apply for support from the Send a Child to Camp Fund for campers in need.
 For information about where to apply in your area, contact ACA 800-428-2267, ext 517.

 How do parents find funding for their children?

 Parents interested in receiving support for their child to go to camp will need to apply directly to the camp, as early as possible.
 Typically, camps receive funding for camperships and make decisions about which campers they will fund prior to the camp season.
 Almost all camps have some sort of financial support for families in need.
 We recommend that parents find the camps that suit their child's needs and ask the director what sort of scholarship options are available.

 Why concentrate on children from financially disadvantaged backgrounds?

 Every child to some extent experiences summer learning loss, which is the result of the lack of organized learning during the summer that causes some information and skills learned during the school year to be lost.
 Children whose families are not struggling financially have more opportunity to participate in camp and other educational programs during the summer that will help their minds stay sharp and retain more of what they learned during the school year.
 We believe children whose families are financially disadvantaged should have the same opportunity.